fragolinux/DockerIOT/nodered/README.md

     chown -R 1000:1000 data

+## OPTIONAL: access to sqlite db, uncomment the `dbs` line already in the docker compose file, then fix permissions

+    chown -R 1000:1000 $HOME/DockerIOT/dbs

 ## OPTIONAL: to allow access to host devices, like serial ports, or bluetooth, or whatever

 check the device id you want to pass through to the container: